-FCSS Court/Community Schools under the Alternative Education program are the LEA's only Title I, Part D funds recipient.
-All Title I, Part D prompt responses will reflect Court/Community schools only.
+FCSS's Alternative Education schools are the LEA's only Title I, Part D funds recipients.
+Therefore, all Title I, Part D prompt responses will reflect Alternative Education schools only.

-The mission of the Court and Community Schools is to assess students' educational needs; provide educational opportunities for all students who strive to develop positive self-esteem, academic skills, practical life, and social skills; and provide relevant career technical education, assist students in completing their high school education, and/or in transitioning to other appropriate educational programs.
+The mission of Alternative Education is to assess students' educational needs; provide educational opportunities for all students who strive to develop positive self-esteem, academic skills, practical life, and social skills; and provide relevant career technical education, assist students in completing their high school education, and/or in transitioning to other appropriate educational programs.

-The Court and Community School programs have achieved full accreditation by the Western Association of Schools and Colleges (WASC) for more than 26 years.
-The Student Learning Outcomes, in accordance with the school accreditation process and educational partner feedback, was revised in May 2014 and 2019, in addition to during the 2021-22 FPM review process, and was confirmed as remaining to be relevant:
+The Alternative Education programs have been accredited by the Western Association of Schools and Colleges (WASC) for over 26 years.
+The Student Learning Outcomes, following the school accreditation process and educational partner feedback, was revised in May 2014 and 2019, in addition to during the 2021-22 FPM review process, and was confirmed as remaining relevant:

-1) Students will demonstrate progress toward academic proficiency, 21st Century skills, and college and career readiness.
+1) Students will demonstrate progress toward academic proficiency, 21st-century skills, and college and career readiness.